 Cities are important partners in the selection process.
 Here’s how you do your part:

 - Publicize the scholarship.
+Here is a flyer.

-- Collect your completed scholarship application forms.
+- Collect the completed scholarship application packets.

 AWC Center for Quality Communities Scholarship Fund